100-plus year cold record broken for a 2nd day. Snow expected overnight

 The Tri-Cities set a record for cold weather for a second day in a row Tuesday.

-Temperatures will warm slightly Tuesday night as yet another snow storm is forecast for the area.
+Temperatures was expected to warm some overnight as yet another snowstorm was forecast for the area.

-The National Weather Service estimates that about two to three inches of new accumulation are reasonable to expect.
+The National Weather Service says the Tri-Cities should be ready for about two to three inches of new snow.

-A winter weather advisory has been issued from 4 p.m.
-Tuesday to 10 p.m.
+A winter weather advisory was issued from Tuesday evening to 10 p.m.
 Wednesday for most of the Mid-Columbia.

 Sign Up and Save